-I recommend you begin your couples getaway as we did by heading inland to the rain forest to be immediately enveloped in Belize’s natural surroundings—tropical birds, howler monkeys, colourful flowers and dense jungle.
+Begin your couples getaway as we did by heading inland to the rain forest to be immediately enveloped in Belize’s natural surroundings.
+It’s a magical world of tropical birds, howler monkeys, colourful flowers and dense jungle.

 If you arrive in early evening, a riverboat takes you up the winding New River to Lamanai Outpost Lodge, with the setting sun silhouetting trees and glinting off the water.

 Surrounded by calls of kingfishers, egrets, and herons, it’s a peaceful and romantic way to arrive.
 Indian Church village is nearby but the lodge itself feels secluded.

 Check into one of the thatched roof cabanas for your stay.
 Set in the heart of the jungle, these intimate cottages have a rustic vibe.

 But they also feature honeymoon-friendly amenities such as air-conditioning (optional and extra cost), private baths, hot water and verandahs.